bxparks/rpn83p/docs/USER_GUIDE_UNIT.md

 ## Supported Units

-The following is the list of all units supported.
-The column `HP` indicates that the unit is available on the HP-19BII.
-The column `TI` indicates that the unit is available on the TI-85.
-RPN83P supports *all* units from both of these calculators.
+The following is the complete list of supported units in RPN83P.
+It includes *all* units from both the HP-19BII and the TI-85 calculators.
+The columns mean the following:

+- **Unit Name**: the full display name of the unit (up to 10 characters)
+- **Menu**: the short name on the soft menu (3-4 characters)
+- **HP**: the unit is found on the HP-19BII
+- **TI**: the unit is found on the TI-85
+- **Comment**: definitions of the less common units, and other comments

 ### Length (LENG)